typoverflow/note/README.md

 + java
 + vim
 ## Notice
-+ Pictures in markdown files are inserted by relative links, so they cannot be displayed properly on Github web page.
++ Latex grammar is not supported in GitHub markdown preview, so you are strongly recommended to
-+ Therefore, you are recommended to clone this repo and check these files on your pc.
+  + download this repo and use vscode to check these files, or
+  + use Chrome and install the extension [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).